 - People with depression should not use St. John's wort without consulting a doctor.
 Children and pregnant or nursing women should not take this substance.

-- St. John's wort should not be combined with other antidepressants.
+- St. John's wort should not be combined with other antidepressant medication.
 This herb may also interact with other types of medications and increase or decrease their potency.
-St. John's wort can increase the risk for bleeding when used with blood-thinning drugs.
+St. John's wort can increase the risk of bleeding when used with blood-thinning drugs.
 It can also reduce the strength of certain drugs including those used for cancer and HIV treatments.

 Side effects are uncommon but may include nausea, dry mouth, allergic reactions, and fatigue.
 This herb may increase sensitivity to light (photosensitivity).

 S-adenosyl methionine (SAM-e)

 S-adenosyl methionine, better known as SAM-e, is a molecule found in the human body and is involved in the processing of the neurotransmitters dopamine and serotonin.
 Studies have shown that levels of SAMe are lower in people with severe major depressive disorder.
 Some studies have indicated that SAM-e dietary supplements may be helpful for people with depression, but the evidence is still limited and more data are needed.

 Some studies have suggested omega-3 fatty acids may be helpful for depression.
 Omega-3 fatty acids are found in fish oil, canola oil, soybeans, flaxseed, and certain nuts and seeds.
 The omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are also available in combination dietary supplement form.
 Some research has suggested that the Mediterranean diet, which is high in omega-3 rich foods as well as vegetables and fruit and low in saturated fats from meat, may help reduce the risk of developing depression.

 Omega-3 fatty acids, found in oily fish and flaxseed and canola oils, may be beneficial to people with depression.